FAQs

 What are the overall project timeline and milestones?

 Anticipated over five years, from 2025 to 2029, the phased project schedule is designed to minimize impacts to travelers, residents and local businesses.
-Design work has begun with the goal of limiting a full runway closure to a single construction season – currently scheduled to start in Spring 2027.
-The accelerated schedule is ambitious and will require bond approval by the public, BOCC approval of extended construction hours, and significant resource commitments to complete the runway reconstruction by the end of 2027.
+Design work has begun with the goal of limiting a full runway closure to a single construction season – scheduled to start April 4, 2027.
+The accelerated schedule is ambitious and enabling work is required to meet this expected timeline.

 What is the estimated cost and financial planning?